Hypnotherapy to support those with Trauma, PTSD & C-PTSD

 In hypnotherapy, we:

-• Help them complete the processing they couldn’t finish at the time
+Support them in completing the processing they couldn’t finish at the time

-When every part of you feels heard and understood, your system can finally stand down from survival mode - and step into a life that’s more peaceful, present, and free.
-So you can:
+When every part of you feels heard and understood, your system can begin to stand down from survival mode - creating space for a life that’s more peaceful, present.
+This can support you to:

-• Soften triggers, making them easier to navigate
+Soften triggers, making them easier to navigate with compassion

-So the memories remain, but they no longer control how you feel or live today.
+So the memories remain, but they may no longer feel as dominant or controlling in how you live and feel.

-I would be honoured to hold a safe space for you to heal.
+I would be honoured to hold a safe space for you.

-From the moment I decided to become a hypnotherapist, I knew my focus would be on helping people heal from trauma.
+From the moment I decided to become a hypnotherapist, I knew I wanted to support people affected by trauma.

-That commitment has guided every step of my training - and now, as a graduate of The Beat Retreat Hypnotherapy for PTSD and C-PTSD, and soon listed on the CATCH (Crisis and Trauma Clinical Hypnotherapy) programme, I’m able to offer specialist trauma-informed hypnotherapy to clients worldwide.
+That commitment has guided every step of my training - and now, as a graduate of The Beat Retreat Hypnotherapy training for supporting individuals with PTSD and C-PTSD related symptoms, and soon listed on the CATCH (Crisis and Trauma Clinical Hypnotherapy) programme, I’m able to offer trauma-informed hypnotherapy to clients worldwide.

 The Unburden Package